 In November 2018, Lloyd's began a new chapter in its history by opening Lloyd's Insurance Company SA (also known as Lloyd's Europe and Lloyd's Brussels), a Europe-wide operation authorised and regulated by the National Bank of Belgium and regulated by the Financial Services and Markets Authority.4 This permits it to underwrite non-life European business now that the United Kingdom has left the European Union.
-Lloyd's Europe is a subsidiary of Lloyd's of London and has 17 branches in the European Union and one in the
+Lloyd's Europe is a

-Jonathan Bruce and Alex Kemp are partners and Jenny Salmon is a senior associate at HFW.
+1 Jonathan Bruce and Alex Kemp are partners and Jenny Salmon is a senior associate at HFW.
+The information in this chapter was accurate as at May 2022.